 Your HVAC system continues to do the air sucking and pumping part while the air purifier just cleans the air.
 The most common places where your whole house air purifier can be placed on your HVAC system is in your attic, basement, utility room, ceiling or even on your roof depending on your homes set up.

 In the worst case, I have even seen some purifiers being installed inside walls and crawl spaces and this really depends on how your HVAC system is set up and some homes are just unique.
-If your air purifier is being installed anywhere else but the places I have mentioned then you can start questioning whoever is doing the installation and perhaps get a second opinion.
+If your air purifier is being installed anywhere else but in the places I have mentioned then you can start questioning whoever is doing the installation and perhaps get a second opinion before they do.

 Now as for the setup, there are three main approaches namely, bypass, non-bypass connected and non-by-bypass unconnected.